What is the definition of the term ‘liquidation‘ ?

 If directors are found to have prioritised personal interests of those of the creditors, once the point of insolvency had been reached, they may be held liable for charges of wrongful or fraudulent trading.

-What Does it Mean for Company Shareholders?
+What Does Liquidation of the Business Mean for Company Shareholders?

 Once the insolvent company has gone into liquidation, the insolvency practitioner’s primary task is to pay creditors what they are owed from any monies realised.
 Shareholders will receive nothing until the creditors have been paid, and there is no law requiring the liquidator to keep them informed on the progress or outcome.